mathspp/mathspp/pages/02.blog/04.pydonts/eafp-and-lbyl-coding-styles/item.en.md

 ---
 metadata:
     description: "There are many situations in which it is better to use a try statement to handle an error than using an if statement to prevent the error."
-title: "EAFP and LBYL Coding Styles | Pydon't"
+title: "EAFP and LBYL coding styles | Pydon't"
 ---

 In Python, if you are doing something that may throw an error, there are many